-Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COAService Sections.
+Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA Accreditation’s Service Sections.
 The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.

 PS 4: Service Planning and Monitoring